Moorish Morocco Tour Itinerary

 Friday 8 May

-We’ll take a morning walk around the Medina and spend our final afternoon sharing and reflecting on your drawings and experiences.
+We’ll take a final morning walk around the medina and spend the afternoon sharing and reflecting on your drawings and experiences.
 The tour concludes with a celebratory farewell dinner.